Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 On that point, Ukusevi felt a degree of modesty but also a degree of pride.
 Between the rich, delicious vegetables donated to their camp from both Gaoian and Human sources, the clean air, not needing to wrap herself in protective equipment and the simple *wholesomeness* of her new home, she was already looking quite changed.
 Her fur had a handsome *glossy* quality to it she’d never seen on anyone before.

 "Thank you," she gestured them to join her in her little spot.
 "Tea?
-Well… tea-ish.
+Well... tea-ish.
 It’s an infusion, anyway."

 "I’m game," Hurt said agreeably.
 Julian, who’d had it before, simply nodded and continued to unpack the bag.